kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 In addition, the authentication algorithm MUST be compatible with the key(s) in the sender's end-entity certificate.

-The receiver of a `KEMEncapsulation` message MUST perform the `Decap()` operation by using the sent encapsulation (or the concatenated ones) and the private key(s) of the public key(s) advertised in the end-entity certificate sent.
+The receiver of a `KEMEncapsulation` message MUST perform the `Decap(enc, skR)` operation by using the sent encapsulation and the private key of the public key advertised in the end-entity certificate sent.
+The `Decap(enc, skR)` function will also result on a shared secret (`ssS` or `ssC`, depending on the Server or Client executing it respectively) which is used to derive the `AHS` or `MS` secrets.

 ### Explicit Authentication Messages